Updated on 2026-05-18 GMT+08:00

 For more billing information, see Pay-per-Use Billing.

 For a stopped pay-per-use ECS, the startup may fail due to insufficient resources.
-Please wait for several minutes before attempting another restart or changing the ECS specifications.
+Start the ECS after a period of time or modify the ECS specifications and then try again.

 Billing Examples

 In the pay-per-use billing mode, ECSs are billed by the second.
-The price per second of each type of ECS can be obtained by dividing their hourly price by 3600.
+The price per second for each type of ECS can be obtained by dividing their hourly price by 3,600.
 Obtain the hourly price on the Product Pricing Details page.

 Resources Supporting Pay-per-Use Billing